-World Vision welcomes Australia's commitment under the New York Declaration to considering additional pathways to protection, such as the expansion of "opportunities for labour mobility for refugees, including through private sector partnerships, and for education, such as scholarships and student visas".4 To that end, World Vision highlights the Australian Human Rights Commission's recent report which advocates for making Australia's general Migration Programme more "protection-sensitive".5 qualifications that meet the criteria for non-humanitarian visa pathways but face practical difficulties to access these pathways because of the realities connected to fleeing conflict or persecution.
+World Vision welcomes Australia's commitment under the New York Declaration to considering additional pathways to protection, such as the expansion of "opportunities for labour mobility for refugees, including through private sector partnerships, and for education, such as scholarships and student visas".
+To that end, World Vision highlights the Australian Human Rights Commission's recent report which advocates for making Australia's general Migration Programme more "protection-sensitive".

+World Vision recognises the benefit of refugees and migrants to Australia, and that many people seeking protection from Australia may have skills and qualifications that meet the criteria for non-humanitarian visa pathways but face practical difficulties to access these pathways because of the realities connected to fleeing conflict or persecution.
 Creating possibilities for these people to enter Australia through non-humanitarian pathways would bring new skills to Australia from culturally diverse backgrounds, open additional pathways to protection at a time of heightened global need and increase the number of places available under the Humanitarian Programme to the most vulnerable people in need of protection, who are unable to meet other visa category criteria.